KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 The detection of contra-matter in our universe is diagnostically significant:

-- It confirms the presence of recessive Aionic-flow dynamics
+- It confirms the presence of recessive Aionic-flow dynamics within this universe
 - It demonstrates that the 🌲↓ Aionic Tree exists here, even if recessive
 - Phase collision events reveal ⦿ Kaion convergence in action